Course Introduction to Programming

 Tiago Barros Pires

-โš ๏ธ This class is special because we are updating the course!
+โš ๏ธ This lesson is special, as we are updating the course!
 Previously, the CodeBlocks program was used.
-You can check the instructions for installing it in the video and at the end of the class.
+You can check the instructions to install it in the video and at the end of the lesson.

 Installing Visual Studio Code (VSCode)